Lithika04/HuePair-App/README.md

-# HuePair - Color Match Game
+# HueLink - Color Match Game

 ## Description

-**HuePair** is a fun and interactive memory matching game where users match colored circles.
+**HueLink** is a fun and interactive memory matching game where users match colored circles.
 The game starts with a grid of colored circles, and users must pair matching colors within a set number of moves.
 The game becomes progressively harder with each level.

 - **Level 1**: 4x4 grid, 30 moves
-- **Level 2**: 5x5 grid, 40 moves
+- **Level 2**: 6x4 grid, 40 moves
 - **Level 3**: 6x6 grid, 50 moves

 ## Features